- the responsibility for complying with the employer duties rests with your clients

 For example, if your client fails to enrol a worker into a pension scheme when they should have done, they will need to:

-- ensure members of staff are in the position they would have been in had the employer complied on time - we expect the employer to backdate contributions to the day that they first met the age and earnings criteria to be put into a scheme so that the member of staff does not lose out
+- backdate contributions to the day that their staff first met the age and earnings criteria to be put into a scheme, so that their member of staff does not lose out

 How we investigate non-compliance